GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 appear after **then** with nothing following it, and the closing brace must appear by itself with no other text, and that the **elseif** and **else** statements must have both closing and opening braces on the same line (and nothing else).
+If you need comments please add them as separate lines.
 You may nest tests as well (up to 10 levels deep), e.g.,

    ::